 Boat Boarding Ramps

 1. Determine the ramp mounting location(s) on your vessel.
 Make sure that the ramp will be able to move vertically up and down with the change in elevation between the vessel and dock or fixed structure.
 We also recommend that you keep the mounts horizontally level even if the vessel may not be.
 Most docks and other fixed boarding areas are horizontally level and this will allow the ramp to better rest on these structures.
-The Cam Mounts may be mounted horizontally on top of the deck / Gunnels/ Transom / swim platform or vertically on the side of the vessel / tramsom.
-If mounted on the side of the vessel, try to set the mounts in a horizontal position that is parallel to the average dock I will be going to.
+The Cam Mounts may be mounted horizontally on top of the deck / Gunnels/ Transom / swim platform or vertically on the side of the vessel / transom.
+(The mounts should be set at 22-3/8" apart on center) If mounted on the side of the vessel, try to set the mounts in a horizontal position that is parallel to the average dock you will be going to.
 This will allow the ramp to lay flush on the dock.
+Our ramps are not designed to be cantilevered.
+They must be supported at both ends either with one of our mounting systems or be resting on a surface.

 cam mount install cam mount sleeve mount w/ cam insert